NYPL/digarch/staging/FTK-Evidence.md

-* The results will appear in the right hand pane if there are matches.
+* View results in the right hand pane if there are matches.
 Click on the plus sign and select all matches in the File Viewer on the left.
 Label these matches "Potentially Sensitive."